Small Screenshot CT

 What happens after the contest?

-Score each session separately according to the rules, and send your log by email or complete the online log entry page.
-Make sure your entry is sent within seven days of the contest.
+Score each session separately, and find out from the rules how to submit your entry, making sure you do this within the deadline.
 If you are a member of an RSGB affiliated society, make sure to give the club's name with your entry.
-There is no limit on how many club members may send in contest entries to count towards their club's total
+There is no limit on how many club members may send in contest entries to count towards their club's total.

 HF Field Day Contests